-If you're thinking seriously about cutting the cord and streaming your way to entertainment bliss, Amazon Channels should be in focus.
+If you're thinking seriously about cutting the cord and streaming your way to entertainment bliss, Amazon Channels — and its free 7-day trials of major channels, including HBO — should be in focus.

 Amazon Channels is a service available to Amazon Prime subscribers that gives you the kind of access to content you want, on the devices you want.
 And since it's been generally well-received among content creators, it's getting new content all the time.
 As time goes on, therefore, Amazon Channels should get more appealing to cord-cutters.